tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 Inform students that today, they will learn to:

-* quantify the accuracy of a linear regression model.
+* Quantify the accuracy of a linear regression model.

-* use processes to make a time series easier to model.
+* Use processes to make a time series easier to model.

-* validate models by training and testing them.
+* Validate models by training and testing them.

-* create a model that can continuously update itself.
+* Create a model that can continuously update itself.

-* And, they will encounter the concept of parsimony in models, an important idea in machine learning.
+* They will also encounter the concept of parsimony in models, an important idea in machine learning.

 - - -